World Association for Public Opinion Research:

 2.1 In line with the World Association for Public Opinion Research (hereinafter referred to as “WAPOR”), the aims and objectives of WAPOR Asia Pacific are:

-2.2 Functions and activities of WAPOR Asia Pacific include, but are not limited to, organizing and sponsoring meetings and publications, encouraging high professional standards, promoting improved research techniques, informing journalists about the appropriate forms of publishing poll results, observing the democratic process and use of polls in elections, promoting personnel training, coordinating international polls, and maintaining close relations with other research agencies.
+2.2 Functions and activities of WAPOR Asia Pacific include, but are not limited to, organizing and sponsoring meetings and publications, encouraging high professional standards, promoting improved research techniques, informing journalists about the appropriate forms of publishing poll results, observing the democratic process and use of polls in elections, tracking and promoting the freedom to conduct and publish opinion polls, promoting personnel training, coordinating international polls, and maintaining close relations with other research agencies.
 Such agencies include, but are not limited to, the agencies mentioned in the constitution of WAPOR.

 3.1 Membership in the Association shall be as individual persons, not as representatives of organizations, nations, or other groups.

 3.2 Membership shall be open to all persons who have an interest in the conduct, use, or teaching of scientific opinion and attitude surveys, social science research, media or communications research, market research, or related activities in Asia Pacific and who subscribe to and follow the WAPOR Code of Professional Ethics and Practices.
 Only individual members in good standing shall have the right to vote and hold office in WAPOR Asia Pacific.

 3.3 Membership in WAPOR Asia Pacific shall not be denied on the basis of ethnicity, sexual orientation and gender identity, religion, nationality, or political affiliation.